-York Region has local eligibility rules under the Housing Services Act, 2011 that restrict households with high incomes and/or assets from qualifying for subsidized housing in York Region.
+York Region has local eligibility rules that restrict households with high incomes and/or assets from qualifying for subsidized housing in York Region.
 The income and asset limits help ensure that available housing subsidies are targeted to those with the greatest need.

-- Households with incomes over \$80,000 are not eligible to be on York Region's subsidized housing wait list or to receive a rent subsidy. - Applicants with assets over \$75,000 are not eligible for a rent subsidy. - Tenants and co-operative members who began receiving a rent subsidy on or after the asset limit came into effect on October 1, 2018 will cease to be eligible and will be required to pay market rent for their unit if their assets increase above \$75,000.
+- Households with incomes over \$80,000 are not eligible to be on York Region's subsidized housing wait list or to receive a rent subsidy. - Applicants with assets over \$75,000 are not eligible for the Regional Rent Assistance Program (Rent Assistance). - Tenants who began receiving Rent Assistance on or after the asset limit came into effect on October 1, 2018 will cease to be eligible and will be required to pay market rent for their unit if their assets increase above \$75,000. - Tenants who were receiving Rent Assistance before October 1, 2018 will cease to be eligible for a rent subsidy and will be required to pay market rent for their unit if their assets increase above \$150,000.